Recently, a meeting with a prospective client led to an interesting conversion about the value of a web design and a website.

 Value of a Website Visitor

-Next, let's assume that the 12 customers you obtained during that 12 month period all came from the internet (website, social media, email, etc.).
+So let's continue with the same example and assume that your website generates 18,000 visits and a total of 12 new customers in a year for your company.
 I realize you get leads and sales from other sources, so you'll need to factor those out.

 - Five Best Practices for Marketing and Sales Alignment